udai-arneja/HLP-Project_Group2/README.md

 - Also neceassry to update port position here
 - This will also be sent when dropping a new symbol to its new location

-| ToggleSelect of (ComponentId list)
+| ToggleSelect of (string list)
-- This is sent as a message from BusWire
+- This is a list of componentIds sent as a message from BusWire
 - It is select/deselect symbol and will be a list of the necessary Ids
 - Usually it will just be one but when you drag to select many then it'll be a list
 - We don't currently highlight symbol but this may change